-Unsustainable and illegal logging is one of the major causes of forest degradation and loss and continues to rise.
-Globally, more than 100 million cubic metres of timber are estimated to be harvested illegally each year, and unsustainable logging accounts for 30–70 per cent of forest degradation across Africa, Southeast Asia, and South America, changing forests from carbon sinks to carbon sources.
+Unsustainable and illegal logging is one of the major causes of deforestation and forest degradation and continues to rise.
+Globally, more than 100 million cubic metres of timber are estimated to be harvested illegally each year, and unsustainable logging accounts for 30–70% of forest degradation across Africa, Southeast Asia, and South America, changing forests from carbon sinks to carbon sources.
 At the same time, demand for wood and forest products is increasing rapidly.

-As population and incomes grow, we need forestry and farming practices that produce more with less land, water and pollution, as well as new consumption patterns that meet the needs of the poor while eliminating waste and over-consumption.
+As population and incomes grow, there's also a growing need for forestry and farming practices that produce more with less land, water and pollution, as well as new consumption patterns that meet the needs of the poor while eliminating waste and over-consumption.

-- Global platforms and tools: Responsible forest management can help redress some of the most severe problems affecting forests, such as deforestation, forest degradation, illegal logging and illegal wildlife trade.
-WWF has been working both at the national and global levels for more than three decades and has contributed significantly to helping restructure the nature of global forest production and trade.
+- Global platforms and tools: WWF has been working both at the national and global levels for more than three decades and has contributed significantly to helping restructure the nature of global forest production and trade.
 WWF aims to ensure that the world’s increasing demand for wood can be met through sustainable forest management, including a new generation of well-managed plantations, while maintaining and enhancing the many other services that forests provide.
-We use a multi-pronged approach to influencing the private sector through Forests Forward, WWF´s performance-based programme, and impact-focused partnerships such as with IKEA to bring about market and policy change.
+We use a multi-pronged approach to influencing the private sector through Forests Forward, WWF's performance-based programme, and impact-focused partnerships such as with IKEA to bring about market and policy change.
 Through Forests Forward, we engage with those who manage, protect and restore forests to mobilize and catalyze action around three fundamental action areas in which participants can get involved: improving forest management, responsible sourcing and market shift, and forest-based interventions and investments.

 - Improving forest management: Around 60 per cent of forests worldwide are designated for production.
 Forest plantations make up 7 per cent of global forest cover, but account for 35 per cent of commercial timber volume.
 WWF engages with multiple stakeholders both in the policy and private sectors to drive change and to find and implement innovative solutions.
 We aim to mainstream the highest standards of responsible forest and plantations management by stimulating and enabling responsible forestry, credible certification and a new generation of well-managed plantations.
 By working on specific issues such as High Conservation Value (HCV) habitats, certain ecosystem services, reduced impact logging, fair trade and livelihoods for smallholders and communities, we can contribute to a better future for forests, people and the planet.